thebakerdev/gatsby-starter-zenii/README.md

 ## Theme Customizations

 ### Changing Colors

 The theme comes with a **tailwind.config.js** file and can be customized based on your preferred color scheme.

 ### Changing fonts

 The theme uses [gatsby-plugin-google-fonts](https://www.gatsbyjs.com/plugins/gatsby-plugin-google-fonts/) plugin to load google fonts.
 You can change font settings inside **gatsby-config.js** and **tailwind.config.js**.

-### Adding Additional Sections
+### Pages and Sections

-You can simply add your new section inside the **src/sections** folder and import it inside the **section.js** file.
-Create a new content model based on the section file.
-Ex. portfolio.js = Layout > Portfolio.
-Add the specific static query inside your section file and filter the specific section.
+You can simply add new sections and pages in the theme by creating new contentful model and map it to the component.

+#### Creating Sections

+- Create a layout in your contentful account and name it like **Layout > LayoutName** (ex.
+Layout > Portfolio) and add your specific fields.
+- Edit the **Layout** model **Content Module** settings and add your new layout to the **Accept only specified entry type** on the validation tab.
+- Create a section component inside **src/sections** (ex. portfolio.js).
+- Import the new component inside the **section.js** file and add it to the components array.
+- Add static query inside your new section component.
+Make sure that the component accepts **contentModuleId** as a prop.
 ```
 const data = useStaticQuery(graphql`
   query {
-      allContentfulLayoutHero {
+      allContentfulLayoutPortfolio {
           edges {
               node {
                   id